pcaversaccio/hardhat-project-template-ts/README.md

 ## Verification

-Change the contract address to your contract after deployment has been successful.
-This works for both testnet & mainnet.
-You will need to get an API key from etherscan.io, bscscan, snowtrace etc.
+Change the contract address to your contract after the deployment has been successful.
+This works for both testnet and mainnet.
+You will need to get an API key from [etherscan](https://etherscan.io), [snowtrace](https://snowtrace.io) etc.

 Typescript deployment example:
 npx hardhat verify --network fantomMain YOUR_CONTRACT_HERE --constructor-args deploy-arg.ts